Are you prepared for a puppy? Answer the following questions.

 8) Keep the breeder informed and up to date on the dog’s accomplishments and problems?

-9) Take your questions to the breeder or other appropriate professionals before they become problems that are out of hand?
+9) Ask your breeder or other appropriate professinoals before the issue become out of hand?

 10) Have the patience to accept (and enjoy) the trials of puppyhood, which can last for five years, and each stage afterward?